alv31415/SpotifyAPI/README.md

  ### Obtaining a Resource

 A resource refers to either an album or an artist.
 To obtain a resource, we require the resource's ID (this can be obtained from the resource's URI).
 To obtain a resource, we rely on the `get_resource` method.
+This method takes 4 arguments:

+* **id:** the id of the resource (can be found in the resource's URI)
+* **resource_type:** used to determine the type of resource that is returned.
+Can be either *artist* or *album*.
+If neither String is provided, *artist* is the default
+* **keyword:** a keyword restricting what is returned.
+For example, when looking for an *album* resource, we can either get the album itself (*keyword = "none"*) or its tracks (*keyword = "tracks"*) (or any album, if no album id is provided).
+When looking for an *artist* resource, we can either get the artist itself (*keyword = "none"*), its albums (*keyword = "albums"*), its top tracks (*keyword = "top-tracks"*) (depending on a country), or related artists (*keyword = "related-artists"*) (or any artist, if no artist id is provided).
+For more information, these are the <a href = "https://developer.spotify.com/documentation/web-api/reference/albums/"> album endpoints </a> and the <a href = "https://developer.spotify.com/documentation/web-api/reference/artists/"> artist endpoints </a>.
+* **country:** a country used when retirieving an artist's top tracks.
+US is the default value.

+These arguments are used when creating the request URL.
+Using *id*, we use the helper methods `get_albums_url` or `get_artists_url` to retrieve the appropiate URL, which is then used in the request.

 ## Playlist Client